 One of the most frustrating aspects of apartment hunting is schlepping to every potentially promising place, only to find to find that the well-written listing and carefully composed photos were misleading.
 Uncertainty and travel expenses further exacerbate this inconvenience when you’re faced with the prospect of moving to a completely different city.

 However, virtual reality (VR) has revolutionized real estate rentals.
 Now, instead of being tasked with physically visiting every place you might find interesting, you can “walk” through them in the comfort of your current home and decide whether a physical visit would be worthwhile.

 This breakthrough development has been the emergence of cost-effective virtual reality applications for smartphones.
 Combined with a $15 Google Cardboard headset, any iOS or Android mobile device can become an inexpensive 3D VR monitor.
 Though the tech has only been around for a short time, real estate organizations such as Realtor.com® have already embraced it heartily.

 “Seeing a home is one of the most critical, but time-consuming elements of the home shopping journey,” says Ryan O’Hara, CEO of Realtor.com.
 “Leveraging 3D technology, we are giving shoppers the ability to explore properties prior to ever setting foot inside a home.

 Throughout our listed properties Onerent manages in the San Francisco Bay Area, Seattle, and San Diego, they also use VR to offer self-showing visits of the homes and apartments in their portfolios.
-A perfect complement to what the company terms its “hassle-free” rental experience, we also offers renters offer online applications, utility and cable setup as well as move-in co-ordination.
+A perfect complement to what the company terms its “hassle-free” rental experience, we also offer renters offer online applications, utility, and cable setup as well as move-in coordination.